-Estimating direct costs
+5. Estimate your direct costs

 In Magda’s case, it’s what she pays for the coffee beans, beverages, bread, meat, potatoes, and other ingredients in the food she serves.
-For a bookstore, it’s what the book paid for the books it sells.
+For a bookstore, it’s what they paid for the books it sells.
 For a taxi business, it’s the gasoline and routine maintenance.
-Direct costs are useful for comparison basis.

 So, with her unit sales estimates already there, Magda needs only add estimated direct costs per unit to finish the forecast.
-The math is as simple as it was for the sales, multiplying units times per-unit direct cost.
+The math is as simple as it was for the sales, multiplying units by the per-unit direct cost.
 Here’s the finished example showing direct costs in a table.